Counterbalancing Learning and Strategic Incentives in Allocation Markets: Model

-Since we allocate a single object, a cascade can only form on the opt out action.
+Note that, in our model where a single object is allocated and all agents are identical, a cascade can only occur with the `opt-out' action.
 Therefore, maximizing correctness is equivalent to maximizing social welfare.

 \textbf{Upper bound on correctness.} A natural benchmark on correctness would be the optimal solution in a setting where agents are not strategic and thus are willing to truthfully reveal their private signal to the planner.
 In the absence of strategic incentives, the planner's optimal solution would be to (i) ask \textit{all} agents in the queue to reveal their private signals, (ii) compute her posterior belief based on the gathered information, and (iii) allocate the object to a random agent if and only if her posterior exceeds 0.5.
-Equivalently, as we show in Lemma~\ref{lemma: optimal_threshold_no_incentives} in Appendix~\ref{appendix: no-incentives}, the planner allocates the object if and only if the number of positive signals is at least ${\underbar{y} \triangleq 0.5 \, \log \left(\frac{1-\mu}{\mu}\right) \left (\log \left(\frac{q}{1-q}\right)\right)^{-1} +0.5 \, I},$ where $I$ is the number of agents in the queue.
+Equivalently, as we show in Lemma~\ref{lemma: optimal_threshold_no_incentives} in Appendix~\ref{appendix: no-incentives}, the planner allocates the object if and only if the number of positive signals meets a specific threshold $\underbar{y}$ defined as:

+where $I$ is the number of agents in the queue.
 In that case, we can show that correctness equals

 where $X_I$ is a Binomial$(I, q)$ random variable (see also Lemma~\ref{lemma: existence-and-correctness}).
-As $I$ grows, correctness approaches 1.
-Importantly, this upper bound is not achievable by an incentive-compatible mechanism.
+As $I$ grows to infinity, correctness approaches 1.
+Importantly, in the presence of strategic incentives, this upper bound is not achievable by any incentive-compatible mechanism.